-Foreign firms often have difficulties accessing the post-production service networks in the local market.
-This limited access has been recently considered to be a serious non-tariff barrier, leading to trade friction between countries in some cases.
-For example, in the U.S.-Japan Auto Negotiation in 1995, the U.S. government required the Japanese government to promote the dealership of imported cars by the domestic dealers.
-In 1996, the U.S. government filed a WTO case against Japan over the distribution and sales of its photographic paper and film in Japan, based on Eastman Kodak's complaint over the strong connection between its Japanese rival firm, Fuji Photo Film, and the domestic distributors.
+&lt;sup>8For example, in the U.S.-Japan Auto Negotiation in 1995, the U.S. government required the Japanese government to promote the dealership of imported cars by the domestic car producers.
 Foreign firms' profitability will surely increase if the price they have to pay to outsource post-production services in the local market is reduced.
 Our analysis, however, indicates that the liberalization of service FDI is equally or even more important not only for increasing foreign firms' profitability but also for benefiting domestic consumers and increasing world welfare.

-Cross-border transactions of services and FDI in services have been previously studied in the trade literature.5 Recently, several papers have considered market access and distribution, an important example of post-production services, in the context of international trade.
+ied in the trade literature.
+Recently, several papers have considered market access and distribution, an important example of post-production services, in the context of international trade.
 Richardson (2004) has shown in a spatial-economy model that the domestic government has an incentive to open the access to retail distribution to foreign manufacturers when tariffs can be used, but it may limit the access when trade policy is not available.
 Francois and Wooton (2007) assume that sales of imported goods require the domestic distribution services that are supplied under imperfect competition.
 They have shown that trade volumes and the level of optimal tariff are positively related to the degree of competitiveness in the service sector.
 In these previous models, production and distribution of goods are assumed to be conducted in different industries.
 Qiu (2006) has developed a model to study firms' incentives to form cross-border strategic alliances and their choice of entry modes in foreign markets.
 In his two-country, multi-firm model, each firm's cost of distributing its products in the foreign country is assumed to become lower when the firm forms a strategic alliance with a firm in the foreign country.
 It should be noted that Qiu uses the term distribution costs to represent all costs incurred after production, which are costs for post-production services in our terminology.